 All students are required to take End Of Course examinations as required by the Department of Education.
-IXL will be used for testing preparation.
-In addition, the following rules and/or guidelines are used concerning end of course examinations.
+IXL will be used for test preparation.
+In addition, the following rules and/or guidelines are used concerning End Of Course examinations.

-- A. Laquey R-V must ensure that all students take required end of course exams (Algebra I, English II, Biology, and American Government). - B. Students may only take an End Of Course exam if they have shown mastery of course objectives or by counselor recommendation and communication with parent/guardian.
+- A. Laquey R5 must ensure that all students take required End Of Course exams (Algebra I, English II, Biology, and American Government). - B. Students may only take an End Of Course exam if they have shown mastery of course objectives or by counselor recommendation and communication with parent/guardian.
 Students who are not ready to take the exam must take summer school or retake the class to qualify for the exam.